-The Rapid Assessment Framework for state significant development (SSD) and state significant infrastructure (SSI) streamlines processes for the assessment of major projects.
+Our rapid assessment framework for state significant development (SSD) and state significant infrastructure (SSI) streamlines the assessment of major projects.

 Types of state significant development

-- new educational establishments, hospitals and correctional centres
+- new education facilities, hospitals and correctional centres

 - mining and extraction operations

 - waste management facilities

 A proposal is considered state significant if it:

 - is over a certain size